Bealay History, Family Crest & Coats of Arms

 Bealay Spelling Variations

-spelling variations in names were common even among members of one family unit.
+In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Bealay has appeared Bellie, Belley, Bealie, Beeley, Belley, Bely, Beayly, Beyley, Beilley, Bealy, Bellye, Belly and many more.

 Early Notables of the Bealay family (pre 1700)